The Three Biggest Changes in the Latest 510k Guidance

 2. Are you using secondary predicates only when you are combining features, have more than one intended use, or have additional indications for use?

 3. Is the intended use the same as that for the predicates?
 Carefully compare your Intended use and the Indications for use with those of the predicates.
-If they are worded differently, have you explained how they are nevertheless the same?
+Have you explained how they are the same if they are worded differently?

 4. Have you provided a rationale for your choice of predicates in a way that aligns with the guidance?